Admission and application

 EEA Students:

-Keep in mind: the deadline for pre-registration for the BMS courses in the first three course periods (Sept, Oct, Nov) is expected to be on July 10th 2023.
+Keep in mind: the deadline for pre-registration for the BMS courses in the first all course periods (Sept, Oct, Nov, Dec, Jan, Feb, Mar) is expected to be at the beginning of July 2025.
 Please make sure to apply well before this date ánd to complete your application for the BMS programme, so that it can be processed in time for you to join the pre-registration.
 After July 10th, you can only use the late registration, and we cannot guarantee that there will be enough spots available for you in the course(s) of your choice.

 Furthermore, housing, visa, scholarships and other practical matters also need to be arranged on time.
 Radboud University realizes that it is not easy for you to arrange everything from your home country and we want to make your stay abroad as pleasant as possible.
 Therefore, the International Office of Radboud University provides pre-arrival services (housing, visa, orientation) for international students who are enrolling in an English Master's programme.